Idiopathic Pulmonary Arterial Hypertension

 - Phosphodiesterase-5 inhibitors

-There are no current guidelines for preventing primary pulmonary hypertension (PPH) because the cause is not known.
+There are no current guidelines to prevent PPH because the cause is unknown.

 National Heart, Lung, and Blood Institute

 Heart and Stroke Foundation of Canada